gamblevore/speedie/Documentation/MessageClass.md

 # The Message Class

-The `message` class is a real beast of a class.
-It does a lot of things.
-Thats because it is used for a lot of things.
+The `message` class does a lot of things, and can be used for many purposes.

 Actually... compared to other `AST` parsers... my `Message` class is quite light and tight.